 WHERE TO EAT AND DRINK IN RYE

 You will be spoiled for choice but there really is only so much you can eat on 2 days in Rye.
 Here are the venues where we managed to fill our boots!

 Eat and drink in Rye’s historic centre

-The Globe Inn Marsh is a short walk over the River Rother and is a fine exmaple of the maritime heritage in Rye.
-The clapperboard inn was originally built in 1839 and now is a quirky gastropub style restaurant with creative cocktail and mouth-watering menus using sourced produce – try the mussels, they are delicious!
+The Globe Inn Marsh is a short walk over the River Rother and is a fine example of the maritime heritage in Rye.
+The clapperboard inn was originally built in 1839 and now is a quirky gastropub-style restaurant with a creative cocktail and mouth-watering menus using sourced produce – try the mussels, they are delicious!
 The beer gardens are a popular hangout in the sunshine so get there early!

 The Ship Inn near Rye’s Heritage Centre dates back to 1592.
 Originally built as a warehouse to store contraband seized from smugglers, the olde worlde style adds to the pub’s charm.
-We enjoyed the outdoor seating sipping on the fine wine drooling at the food served to the neighbouring tables.
-Their happy faces puts The Ship Inn on my must-visit restaurant next time I’m in Rye.
+We enjoyed the outdoor seating sipping on the fine wine and drooling at the food served at the neighbouring tables.
+Their happy faces put The Ship Inn on my must-visit restaurant next time I’m in Rye.

 Eat and drink in Rye’s Harbour

-William The Conqueror is a dog-friendly pub has featured in the Good Pub Guide, and offers an international menu of fresh, home-cooked food.
+William The Conqueror is a dog-friendly pub featured in the Good Pub Guide and offers an international menu of fresh, home-cooked food.
 We had a happy couple of hours breathing in the sea air and sampling the craft beers in the spacious outdoor space.